 Our goal in decay prevention is to tip the balance in favor of the beneficial processes.
-Keeping up a regular habit of brushing and flossing, getting adequate fluoride, and a diet with limited acidic foods is certainly helpful.
-Yet even with these measures, some individuals will be more prone to tooth decay than others and may need extra help and guidance.
+Keeping up a regular habit of brushing and flossing, getting adequate fluoride is certainly helpful.
+And a diet with limited acidic foods is certainly helpful too.
+Yet even with these measures, some individuals will be more prone to tooth decay than others.
+And may need extra help and guidance.

 Additional Steps to Prevent Tooth Decay

 If you’re one of these individuals, we can demonstrate effective brushing techniques and recommend other steps you can take at home.
 Like using special toothpaste or rinses.
 When necessary, in-office treatments such as topical fluoride applications are available.
 If you aren’t getting enough fluoride through drinking water or other sources, this treatment can help prevent tooth decay.
 Anti-bacterial treatments may also be beneficial in some cases, as is nutritional counseling.

 Finally, if your child’s teeth are susceptible to tooth decay, we can apply a dental sealant.
 This is a practically invisible layer of plastic resin that is placed on the top (chewing) surfaces of the back teeth.
 It’s a painless procedure that fills in the natural pits and folds of the tooth.
 Making them much more resistant to bacterial damage.